 Afterward, type exit to return to your regular user account.

-Alternatively, you can also access the PostgreSQL shell directly without switching users by combining the commands:
+Alternatively, access the PostgreSQL shell directly without switching users:

 sudo -u postgres psql

 For security best practices, avoid using the postgres superuser for application connections.
-Instead, create dedicated users with appropriate privileges.
-Specifically, run the following command, replacing <username> with your desired username:
+Create dedicated users with appropriate privileges instead, replacing <username> with your desired username:

 sudo -u postgres createuser --interactive <username>